mui/material-ui/docs/src/pages/system/basics/basics.md

   _Head to the [benchmark folder](https://github.com/mui-org/material-ui/tree/next/benchmark/browser) for a reproduction of these metrics._

   We believe that for most uses it's **fast enough**, but there are simple workarounds when performance becomes critical.
 For instance, when rendering a list with many items, you can use a CSS child selector to have a single "style injection" point (using d. for the wrapper and a. for each item).

+### API tradeoff

+In previous versions, the system properties were supported as props on the `Box` component.
+From v5, however, the system provides a superset of CSS (supports all CSS properties/selectors in addition to custom ones), and is available in all components, so selectors cannot be efficiently mapped to props without potential naming conflicts.
+Instead, all system properties are available under one prop `sx`.

+Additionally, having the system under one prop helps to easily differentiate props defined for the sole purpose of CSS utilities, vs. those for component business logic.

 ## Usage